 A combined feature selection and machine learning approach for battery health prediction was proposed and tested, producing knee point forecast errors of 0.45 days or 2.6\% across 600 predictions.
 That success was due to an accurate capacity forecast, with half of all profiles having a root mean square error of under 0.83\% capacity when predicting over full lifetimes.
 A further trial showed that, as might be expected, having more data generally led to better predictive performance.
 The results also showed that this approach is capable of handling lesser qualities and quantities of data without unduly impacting performance for end of life prediction, despite the changing degradation rates.
 K-fold cross-validation produced sufficient results to calculate multiple summary statistics.
 Medians and higher percentiles are an informative pair of measures when used in conjunction and future work should aim to use them, especially for any asymmetric error measures.

 Interesting open questions remain regarding the presented procedure and data-driven approaches in general.
 The number of features required could be further investigated, using a wider range of datasets.
-Another area of research is improved credible intervals.
-Machine learning, and particularly Gaussian process regression, offers the opportunity to embed the predictive uncertainty into results, but further work is required to ensure that uncertainty ranges are not over- or under-confident.
+Other areas of research are improved credible intervals and tackling datasets without regular health measurements.
+In a real-world application, the algorithm will still be applicable and be able to extract features relating to battery usage.
+However, regular measurements of health may not be available in the same way as for a laboratory dataset.
+Solving this is an open challenge that will require new approaches, for example unsupervised learning, or using a different and more general health metric to train the model.

 The feature selection approach using easily understood features provides a level of insight unavailable from black box machine learning techniques.
 Information on how different features correlate with one another, and which features impact degradation, is extremely useful to a user alongside the accurate forecasts of capacity, end of life and the knee point.